Published:

 In This Article

-Refinancing in Oregon is a great way for homeowners to take advantage of lower mortgage rates, especially if they originally locked in their mortgage with a much higher rate.
-Refinancing can save thousands of dollars, and in this article, we’ll examine whether or not Oregon homeowners will continue refinancing in 2024.
+Refinancing in Oregon is a great way for homeowners to take advantage of lower mortgage rates, especially if they originally locked in their loan with a much higher mortgage rate.
+Refinancing can save thousands of dollars, and in this article, we’ll examine whether or not Oregon homeowners will continue refinancing in 2026.

 Because of these factors, should homeowners in Oregon refinance their homes?